COVID-19 pandemic in Georgia (U.S. state): Mask mandate conflict

-Amidst a rise in cases in July 2020, a number of areas enacted mandates requiring the wearing of face coverings in public spaces when social distancing is not possible, including Atlanta (whose mayor Keisha Lance Bottoms has been among Georgians who have tested positive; Bottoms also rolled back the city to Phase 1 guidance, discouraging dine-in restaurants).
+Amidst a rise in cases in July 2020, a number of areas enacted mandates requiring the wearing of face coverings in public spaces when social distancing was not possible, including Atlanta, whose mayor Keisha Lance Bottoms has been among Georgians who tested positive.
+Bottoms also rolled back the city to Phase 1 guidance, discouraging dine-in restaurants.
 However, Governor Kemp declared such orders to be unenforceable as they are a stricter mitigation than those specified by the state.
 On July 15, Kemp signed an executive order overruling all mask mandates not issued by the state, and prohibiting any future mandate.

 Furthermore, Kemp filed a lawsuit against the city council of Atlanta and Mayor Bottoms, asserting that she "does not have the legal authority to modify, change or ignore Governor Kemp's executive orders".
 Bottoms criticized Kemp's action, saying that her order was enforceable and stands, and that "public health experts overwhelmingly agree that wearing a face covering helps slow the spread of this sometimes deadly virus".

 On August 13, Kemp abruptly dropped the suit, and announced the next day that localized mask mandates would be allowed if certain criteria are met.

-On October 16, State Representative Vernon Jones expressed his opposition to mask mandates by crowdsurfing without a mask at a 7,000 person campaign rally for DonaldTrump in Macon.
+On October 16, State Representative Vernon Jones expressed his opposition to mask mandates by crowdsurfing without a mask at a 7,000 person campaign rally for Donald Trump in Macon.
 Many rally attendees were also maskless, despite Bibb County's mask mandate.

 In August 2021, Kemp signed a new executive order prohibiting local governments from enforcing mask and vaccination mandates.

 School closures

 Emory University became the first college in the state on March 11 to announce it was closing its campus and moving classes online for the remainder of the semester.
 The University System of Georgia announced that its 26 public institutions would remain open based on the current advice of the Georgia Department of Public Health.
 Three hours later the decision was reversed and the University System of Georgia has temporarily suspended instruction for two weeks starting on March 16.
 On March 14, Gwinnett Technical College decided to close both of its campuses from March 16 through March 22, after announcing on March 13 that from March 23, to resume all currently 100% online courses as usual, and to convert all other courses to online instruction where possible.

 Also on March 12, 2020, many school districts in the state of Georgia decided to cancel classes for at least two weeks, such as Cobb County School District, who had an elementary school teacher test positive for the coronavirus.

 On April 1, 2020, Kemp ordered that all K-12 schools close through the end of the 2019–20 academic year.
-School districts will continue to educate students remotely.
-State officials have delayed the high-stakes testing that guides much of the instruction and are expecting approval from the federal government to scrap the tests altogether.
+School districts continued to educate students remotely.